mike-sole/machine-learning-building-blocks/_posts/2024-04-24-2_matrix_multiplication.md

 3. **Weighted sum** between the **<span style="color: purple;">second row of the first matrix</span>** and the **<span style="color: green;">first column of the second matrix</span>**
 5. **Weighted sum** between the **<span style="color: purple;">second row of the first matrix</span>** and the **<span style="color: blue;">second column of the second matrix</span>**

+Since matrix multiplication calculates the weighted sum between every row of the first matrix with every column of the second matrix, for a valid matrix multiplication, the number of columns in the first matrix must be equal to the number of rows in the second matrix.

 # Interpretation

 Matrix multiplication is a collection of weighted sums.
-A weighted sum is calculated between each row of one matrix and each column of another matrix.
-The output is a matrix of these of weighted sums as illustrated by the blog post header image.
+A weighted sum is calculated between each row of the first matrix and each column of the second matrix.
+The output is a matrix of the weighted sums as illustrated by the blog post header image.

 Following the movie recommendation example introduced in the interpretation section of the [previous weighted sum blog post](https://mike-sole.github.io/machine-learning-building-blocks/2024/04/06/weighted-sum.html).
 Movies and their categorisations can be represented as one matrix and user preferences can be represented as another matrix: